Cuomo administration 'froze' over nursing home data requests - WTMJ

 Kim said after DeRosa’s comments, staffers and lawmakers listening in on the call began texting each other asking: “Oh crap, did she just incriminate herself?”

-But Kim said while he supports reducing Cuomo’s executive powers, he doesn’t back ousting DeRosa because it wouldn’t “resolve the institutional problems the administration caused over the last 10 months.”
+But Kim said while he supports reducing Cuomo’s emergency powers, he doesn’t back ousting DeRosa because it wouldn’t “resolve the institutional problems the administration caused over the last 10 months.”

 “There was a lot of trust that was lost,” Kim said.